 - Big 12 Commissioner's Spring Academic Honor Roll (2010, 2011)

-Senior Brent Qvale has been a fixture on the Nebraska offensive line over the past four seasons, and has worked with the top unit at tackle for the past two years.
-Qvale was one of three tackles in the regular rotation for the majority of the season, before stepping into the starting left tackle role for the final four games after widespread injuries hit the line.
+Brent Qvale was a fixture on the Nebraska offensive line for four seasons, and worked with the top unit at tackle during his final two years in the program.
+Qvale was one of three tackles in the regular rotation for the majority of the season, before stepping into the starting left tackle role for the final five games after widespread injuries hit the line.

 The 6-7, 315-pound Qvale suffered an injury of his own against Penn State, but was able to return to start against Iowa on Senior Day.
 His play helped Nebraska field one of the Big Ten’s top rushing offenses again in 2013.

 Qvale earned his degree in May of 2013, and played the entire season as a graduate student.
-He was one of 30 Huskers to earn Academic All-Big Ten honors this fall, picking up academic all-conference honors for the third straight season.
+He was one of 30 Huskers to earn Academic All-Big Ten honors in 2013, picking up academic all-conference honors for the third straight season.